Przemek Karnowski: International career

 Karnowski guided the Polish junior national team to the championship game of the 2010 FIBA Under-17 World Championship, in Hamburg.
 He was named to the All-Tournament Team. and was named Best Center of the tournament by Eurobasket.com after averaging 14.5 points, 11 rebounds, 2.5 assists and 2.0 blocked shots per contest.
 Joining him on the official All-Tournament Team was Canada's Kevin Pangos who would later be his teammate at Gonzaga.

 Karnowski represented the senior Polish national basketball team at EuroBasket 2013, in Slovenia.
 He averaged 3.3 PPG, 2.5 RPG, and 0.3 APG.

+Coaching career

+Karnowski joined the Arizona men’s basketball staff as a graduate assistant in January 2023.

+He is currently pursuing a master's degree in Marketing at Arizona.